tomtom-international/helm-charts/charts/app/README.md

 *.initContainers.*.volumeMounts
 ```

+For implementation details on all supported manifests and fields, please search for `dict-to-list:` phrase in the sources.

 #### Reducers

-Besides default values supplied by App Helm chart for some manifests, there is a number of frequent use cases, where specifying or overriding a value brings lots of repetitive boilerplate.
-A good example is `ContainerSpec#env` field, which can be reduced to simple key-value dictionary, expanding during rendering into a `list` of `{name: <name>, value: <value>}` dictionaries expected by Kubernetes.
+Besides default values supplied by App Helm chart for some manifests, there is several frequent use cases, where specifying or overriding a value adds a lot of repetitive boilerplate code.
+A good example is the `ContainerSpec#env` field, which can be reduced to simple key-value dictionary, expanding during rendering into a `list` of `{name: <name>, value: <value>}` dictionaries as expected by Kubernetes.

 ##### List of fields supporting reducers

 ```
+Application#spec.destination.namespace
+Certificate#spec.target.secretName
 ExternalSecret#spec
+HTTPRoute#spec.parentRefs.*.name
+VMAlertmanagerConfig#spec.route.routes.*.continue
 # each: Pod#spec, CronJob#spec.jobTemplate.template.spec, Deployment#spec.template.spec
 *.containers.*.env
 *.initContainers.*.env
 ```

+For implementation details on all supported manifests and fields, please search for `reducers:` phrase in the sources.

 #### Extra logic

 App Helm chart assumes control of a small number of manifest fields that require special care in normal circumstances.

-To keep App Helm chart reusable across teams and business domains, only well-known quirks/behavior is being addressed.
+To keep App Helm chart reusable across teams and business domains, only well-known quirks/behaviour is being addressed.
 For example: setting `deployment.replicas` to `0` or specifying only one of the `podDisruptionBudget.{minAvailable,maxUnavaible}` fields but not both at the same time.

 ##### List of fields supporting extra logic

 ```
+Application#spec.syncPolicy.automated
 Deployment#spec.replicas
 PodDisruptionBudget#spec.minAvailable
 PodDisruptionBudget#spec.maxUnavailable
 ```

-Please, refer to templates of corresponding kinds for details on exact behavior around these fields.
+For implementation details on all supported manifests and fields, please search for `extra-logic:` phrase in the sources.

 #### Post-rendering

-While most of the things can be accomplished by simple nested dictionary overrides and multiple value files, there are some situations when you'd want to render particular manifest fields from other values.
+While most of the things can be accomplished by simple nested dictionary overrides and multiple value files, there are some situations when you'd want to render manifest fields (including keys) from other values.

-One of the above examples demostrated custom `image.tag` value and its use to render `container.image` field, that often must be supplied as separate value/argument from a command line (eg: when using ArgoCD Image Updater).
+One of the above examples demonstrated custom `image.tag` value and its use to render `container.image` field, that often must be supplied as separate value/argument from a command line (e.g. when using ArgoCD Image Updater).

 Or, for example, you could use `.Release.Name` as dynamic resource names, generalising definition of multiple applications with same/similar manifests, different only in image name/tag or set of resources: